Mitsubishi F1M

-The Mitsubishi F1M (Allied reporting name "Pete") was a Japanese reconnaissance floatplane of World War II.
+The Mitsubishi F1M (Allied reporting name "Pete") is a Japanese reconnaissance floatplane of World War II.
 It was the last biplane type of the Imperial Japanese Navy, with 944 built between 1936 and 1944.
 The Navy designation was "Type Zero Observation Seaplane" (零式水上観測機).

 Design and development

 In 1934, the Imperial Japanese Navy issued a specification to Mitsubishi, Aichi and Kawanishi for a replacement for its Nakajima E8N floatplanes, which were used for short-ranged reconnaissance and observation missions from the Navy's warships.
 Mitsubishi's design, the Ka-17, given the short system designation F1M1 by the Japanese Navy, was a small all-metal biplane powered by a single Nakajima Hikari 1 radial engine rated at 820 hp, the same engine as used by Aichi's competing F1A.
 It had elliptical wings and great care had been taken to reduce drag, with the number of interplane struts and bracing wires minimised.
 The first of four F1M1s flew in June 1936.

 While the F1M1 had better performance than the Aichi aircraft, it had poor stability both on the water and in the air, so the aircraft was redesigned to resolve these problems.
 The wings were redesigned, with straight tapered leading and trailing edges and rigged with greater dihedral, and the vertical fin and rudder were enlarged.
 The aircraft's floats were enlarged to increase buoyancy, and the Hikari engine was replaced by a 875 hp Mitsubishi Zuisei 14-cylinder radial, giving better forward visibility.
 As modified, the aircraft's handling characteristics were greatly improved, and the modified aircraft was ordered into production as the Navy Type 0 observation seaplane Model 11 (rei-shiki kansokuki ichi-ichi-gata, Reikan in short), with the short designation F1M2.
 940 series aircraft were built in total (342 by Mitsubishi and 598 by Sasebo Arsenal and 21st Arsenal) in addition to 4 prototypes (older publications present higher production figures, i.e., 1,016 or 1,118).

 The F1M2 had a maximum speed of 368 km/h (230 mph) and operating range of up to 1,072 km (670 mi) without external stores.
+An F1M airframe had a projected operational life of 350 flight hours, after which it needed replacing.

 It provided the Imperial Japanese Navy with a very versatile operations platform.

 The F1M was armed with a maximum of three 7.7 mm (.303 in) machine guns (two fixed forward-firing and one flexible rear-firing) with provision for two 60 kg (132 lb) bombs.